 Clay Risen lives in Brooklyn with his wife and two children.

-Upcoming: The Rough Riders: Theodore Roosevelt and the Men Who Launched the American Century (Scribner)
+Upcoming: The Crowded Hour: Theodore Roosevelt, The Rough Riders, and the Dawn of the American Century (Scribner)

 PRAISE FOR THE BILL OF THE CENTURY: LYNDON JOHNSON AND THE EPIC BATTLE FOR THE CIVIL RIGHTS ACT